Skip to content

 The real cost isn't infrastructure — it's data ingestion.
 Getting a new city online requires:

-This is the actual scaling bottleneck.
+This takes weeks to months of engineering work per city.
 Once a city is ingested, the ongoing infrastructure cost is trivial.
+Data ingestion is the scaling bottleneck.

 Revenue Models for Open Protocols